The first people to use the name Kingkade were a family of Strathclyde- Britons

 Notable amongst the family at this time was Jean Kincaid (1579-1600) who led an unfortunate life with a brutal husband, John Kincaid of Warriston.
-Eventually, his violent ways became too much for her to bear and she incited a servant of hers to batter the man to death with his bare...
-Another 86 words (6 lines of text) are included under the topic Early Kingkade Notables in all our PDF Extended History products and printed products wherever possible.
+Eventually, his violent ways became too much for her to bear and she incited a servant of hers to batter the man to death with his bare fists.
+Her part in the murder was discovered, however, and she was beheaded for her crime in 1600...
+Another 68 words (5 lines of text) are included under the topic Early Kingkade Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kingkade family to Ireland

 Some of the Kingkade family moved to Ireland

 , but this topic is not covered in this excerpt.
 More information about their life in Ireland

 is included in all our PDF Extended History products